That's why Dying With Dignity Canada has developed a simple guide on how to document your wishes properly.

 Don’t worry about how you’ll feel in the future: you can always change your mind.
 If you can speak for yourself, you can make decisions about your care.
 You can also update your Advance Care Plan whenever you’d like.
 (We recommend reviewing, dating and initialing it at least once every three years.)

 Make sure your substitute decision-maker can be reached in an emergency.
-Carry a medic alert wallet card (call our office to obtain one or download it from our website).
-If you carry a cell phone, it’s also helpful to create an ICE (In Case of Emergency) contact and enter the telephone number of your substitute decision-Maker.
+Carry a medic alert wallet card (call our office to obtain one).
+If you carry a cell phone, it’s also helpful to create an ICE (In Case of Emergency) contact and enter the telephone number of your substitute decision-maker.
 In many jurisdictions, healthcare professionals are trained to look for contact information under this heading.